mbezjak/eclipse-workspace/README.md

  * Use spaces instead of tabs (consistently across all editors)
  * Enable "Java Type Indicator" as label decorator
  * Show author in compare editor
+ * Turn off automatic validation for DTD, XML shema and XML